 - 3.4 ounce (100ml) bottles or less (by volume)

 Your liquids and gels must be in 3.4 ounce (or less) bottles.
 Those bottles must fit into a one quart plastic bag.
 Each passenger may only carry one such bag.
 For more details on these rules, refer to the TSA’s website.

 Packing It All Into Your Carry-On

-Here are some tips on how to pack face wash, lotion, serum, and anything else that falls in the liquids, creams, and gels category so that you can bring it safely on a plane:
+Here are some tips on how to pack face wash, lotion, serum, and anything else that falls in the liquids category so that you can bring it safely on a plane:

 - Invest in travel-sized, reusable bottles.

 - Decant it into smaller bottles.